MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

   - When you want the operator to insert a part into something:

-    –	Arrows are great for pointing to a specific location (within +/- 2mm tolerance)
+    –	Arrows are great for pointing to a specific location

     –	Arrows can be used to show directionality.
 Example: "Twist the lever until tight" with corresponding half circle arrow showing movement direction